Geometric Sen theory over rigid analytic spaces: Abstract Sen theory after Berger-Colmez

 The work of Lue Pan \cite{LuePan} is an excellent application of this tool.
 Inspired from the work of Berger-Colmez, Pan describes the $p$-adic Simpson correspondence of the $\GL_2(\bb{Q}_p)$-equivariant local systems of the modular curves in terms of sheaves over the flag variety.
 Furthermore, based on the strategy of \cite{BC2}, he manages to use the axiomatic Sen theory to describe the Hodge-Tate structure of locally analytic ``interpolations'' of finite rank local systems.

 The main goal of this section is to provide a more conceptual understanding of the work of Pan and Berger-Colmez via the theory of (solid) locally analytic representations.
-More precisely, we will prove that the construction of the Sen module holds not only for finite rank representations of the profinite group $\Pi$ (which is $G_{\bb{Q}_p}$ in classical Sen theory), but for a larger class of locally analytic representations, and that it can be described as taking locally analytic vectors for a suitable quotient of $\Pi$.
+More precisely, we will prove that the construction of the Sen module holds not only for finite rank representations, but for a larger class of orthonormalizable (also denoted ON in this paper) Banach locally analytic representations.